GitRealHappy/healinghouse/STRUCTURE.md

 ### Content Pages
 All content pages use the page.html layout and follow a consistent structure:
 - Page header with title
-- Content sections specific to the page
+- Content sections specific to the page (general spacing improved for readability)
 - Book Now CTA at the bottom

+### Team Page (pages/team.md)
+- Displays profiles of Registered Massage Therapists.
+- Features collapsible therapist bios with "Read More" / "Read Less" functionality for improved readability and engagement.
+- Each therapist profile includes a photo, title, detailed bio (expandable), list of specialties, and an individual "Book Now" button linking to the Jane App.
+- Uses a responsive grid layout for team member cards.

 ### Location Page
 - Address information